Forget truffles. Forget fois gras. Forget filet mignon.

 about 3 pounds pork spare ribs (or beef)

-Place the sausage in a pot and cook over medium flame until nearly entirely cooked, and most of the fat has been rendered.
+Place the sausage in a pot with the olive oil and cook over medium flame until nearly entirely cooked, and most of the fat has been rendered.
 Remove the sausages from the pot and set aside.

-Drain all the fat from the pot and discard.
-Add the olive oil to the pot.
-Finely mince the onion and garlic in a food processor and saute in the olive oil.
+Drain most of the fat from the pot, but keep enough to saute the vegetables.
+Add more olive oil if necessary.
+Finely mince the onion and garlic in a food processor and saute.
 Do the same with the carrot and celery.
 Cook the vegetables until softened.

-Add the remaining ingredients and put the sausage back into the pot with the sauce.
-Add the meatballs and spare ribs, if desired.
+Add the tomatoes and the remaining ingredients and put the sausage back into the pot with the sauce.
+Add the meatballs (and spare ribs, if desired).

 Meatballs